soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 'As', 'of', '2023,', 'most', 'LLMs', 'have', 'these', 'characteristics', 'and', 'are', 'sometimes', 'referred', 'to', 'broadly', 'as', 'GPTs.']
 ```

-GPT architecture fundamentally takes a stream of tokens as an input and they returns hidden representation (can be thought of contextual embedding vectors) of the stream of tokens as an output after.
+GPT architecture fundamentally takes a stream of tokens as an input, and it returns hidden representation (can be thought of contextual embedding vectors) of the stream of tokens as an output after.
 If the number of input tokens to the GPT model is $T$ then the number of output context vectors will also be $T$.
 Since a GPT model can only support a maximum context length of $T_{max}$ tokens, therefore it makes sense to provide $T_{max}$ number of tokens as an input sequence to the GPT model.

 Suppose, for this hypothetical example, the GPT model can only support maximum context length of 5 tokens ($T_{max} = 5$).
 Clearly, you can see that the input tokenized corpus has a stream of tokens that has length of more than $T_{max}$.
 Therefore, if we want to process this stream of tokens through the GPT model, then we need to sample the token stream via a concept called _sliding window_.